Koxel/Koxel-AssetBundle-Creator/README.md

 Unity project to create AssetPacks for mods.

 ## How to use
+0. Open this project with Unity, I last used 2017.3 but use any version on your own risk (advised is to at least use 5.6 or higher)
 1. Create new mod folder in the `Assets` folder (project root).
 2. Add your models to this folder (folder structure does not matter).
 3. Go back to the `Assets` folder (root of the Project window).